conradakunga/Blog/_posts/2021-08-30-about-software-bloat.md

 But ask anyone who builds complex dynamic models for a living and **they will laugh Google Sheets out of town**.

-So in conclusion, one person's bloat is another person's features.
+So in conclusion, **one person's bloat is another person's features**.

 Having said that - I don't understand why software vendors are falling over themselves to introduce Dark Mode to their products.